Wolfgang Lehner

 Wolfgang Martin Josef Lehner (born 1969 in Vilseck) is a German computer scientist.
 He is noted for his contributions to databases and data management systems.

 Lehner is a university professor at the Institute for Systems Architecture and Head of the Database Research Group at TU Dresden and a professor at the Computer Science Department of Aalborg University, Denmark.

 Publications

 Lehner has published 5 textbooks and over 500 co-authored and peer-reviewed publications in data management publication outlets.
 According to Google Scholar, as of September 2025, he has an H-index of 53.

 Recognition

 Lehner is appointed member of the Scientific Commission of the German Science and Humanities Council.
+Also, he is Vice-President of the Endowment of Very Large Databases Inc. (VLDB).
 He is known for his contributions to SAP HANA.

+In 2025, he was named ACM Fellow "for contributions to architectures of main-memory database management systems".